 What’s the difference between Customer Experience and Customer Service?

 Often these can be easily mistaken to mean the same thing.
-The difference being that experiences are the interactions with your business that impact a customer’s feelings and emotions whereas customer service is the support they received in getting help and advice over a particular issue.
+On one side, experiences are the interactions that impact a customer’s feelings and emotions.
+On the other side, customer service is the support they received in getting help and advice over a particular issue.

 Is this quote Experience or Service?